Executive Advisory Board

-Barbara has a Bachelor of Science in computer science with a minor in electrical engineering from the New York Institute of Technology, and an MBA from the University of Massachusetts – Amherst.
+Barbara has a Bachelor of Science in computer science with a minor in electrical engineering from New York Tech, and an MBA from the University of Massachusetts – Amherst.
 She is currently enrolled in the Cyber Fellows program at New York University, pursuing a Master of Science. in Cybersecurity.
-She is a certified Project Management Professional (PMP), Certified Scrum Master (CSM) and is Six Sigma Black Belt trained.
-She is an adjunct business school professor, and an active volunteer as a technology adviser on PMI's TechMAG, and with IEEE's Long Island New York section as the Chair of the Computer Society, Vice Chair of the Technology and Engineering Management Society, and Vice Chair of the Women in Engineering affinity group.
+She is a certified Project Management Professional (PMP), Certified Scrum Master (CSM), and is Six Sigma Black Belt trained.
+She is an active volunteer for PMI (as a board advisor) and with IEEE's Long Island New York section as the Chair of the Computer Society, Vice-Chair of the Technology and Engineering Management Society, and Vice-Chair of the Women in Engineering affinity group.

 Thomas Van Laan ('84 SoM)

 Tom is currently CEO of CloudCalc, Inc., a Houston-based provider of software to the civil and mechanical engineering market.
 In addition to an MBA from New York Institute of Technology, he holds an SB in Civil Engineering from MIT and an MS in Computer Science from Pace University, and is a licensed Professional Engineer in three states.
 Prior to founding CloudCalc, Tom spent over 15 years as CEO of COADE, Inc. He is also the author of the engineering text Piping and Pipe Support Systems, Design and Engineering.

 Tom has been a member of the Dean's Executive Advisory Board of the CoECS since 2013.

 Sr. VP, Head of Mobile Networks Baseband and System on Chip (BB&SoC) Development Unit

 Nokia Mobile Networks